erans/thumbla/README.md

 - Shear Vertically

 What's still missing:
-- Additional security features for the various fetchers
+- Additional security features for the various fetchers (support auth for HTTP/S requests)
+- Allow configuring sub paths that will go to different image repositories (i.e. /aaa/ goes to an S3 bucket, /bbb/ goes to a Google bucket and /ccc/ goes to a remote HTTP server)
 - Face cropping manipulator - crop based on existing detected faces (will support Google Vision and Microsoft Face API)
 - Paste - paste another image on top an existing one
-- various images enhancmenents protocols
+- various images enhancements (brightness, contrast, levels adjustments etc)
 - Recipes - store complex image manipulation recipes and only pass input parameters